-Every time you put your muscles in the gym for the workout, your body has to rebuild them a bit stronger and that requires protein in the form of raw material.
+Every time you put your muscles in the gym for a workout, your body has to rebuild them a bit stronger and that requires protein in the form of raw material.
 So if you are trying to power up your body, then make sure to include these protein-rich foods into your diet along with your regular workouts.

-3. Pea Protein
+3. Pea Protein:

 Pea protein is a popular plant-based protein.
 It is easily digested and contains high levels of essential muscle-building components such as glutamine and branched-chain amino acids.
 100 grams of peas contains seven grams of protein.
-Pea protein is also available in the form of supplement.
+Pea protein is also available in the form of a supplement.
 A common complaint of plant-based protein powders is related to their grassy and earthy taste and texture, pea protein powder is comparatively mild in both taste and texture.

-Soy protein is one of the plant-based protein-rich food that includes all the essential amino acids.
+Soy protein is one of the best protein-rich food that includes all the essential amino acids.
 Some research studies show that soy protein is equally as effective in building muscle as whey protein.
 However, soy protein contains around 15% less leucine than whey protein.
 Dietary sources of soy protein include tofu, Edamame beans, and soy-protein supplements.
 Consuming Fifty grams of soy protein daily helps lower cholesterol levels by about 3%.
 Eating soy protein and maintaining a healthy diet can be a good choice for your heart health.

 Beef is an excellent source of total protein and essential amino acids such as leucine.
 Grass-fed beef is generally leaner, but there’s no difference in the quality of protein.
 Grass-fed beef contains more omega-3 fats when compared with conventional beef.
 Apart from protein Lean beef is also an excellent source of zinc, iron, and vitamin B12.

-Egg protein has considered the standard of protein in many research studies due to its high bioavailability.
+Egg protein has been considered the standard of protein in many research studies due to its high bioavailability.
 When eating eggs, it’s important to eat both the white and the yolk as half of the protein is found in the yolk.
 A whole egg contains 1.3 grams of Branch chain amino acids and 0.5 grams of leucine.
-Eggs are a least effective and convenient source of protein.
+Eggs are the least effective and convenient source of protein.
 Additionally, eggs also contain vitamin D and cholesterol, which supports muscle building.
 Many people have discarded egg yolks out of fear that the cholesterol in yellows will increase their blood cholesterol levels.
 However, we now know that the amount of cholesterol you eat has very less impact on your blood cholesterol levels.
 The American Heart Association says that a normal healthy individual can safely enjoy an egg a day.

-10. Brown Rice
+10. Brown Rice:

-Cooked brown rice contains good amounts of protein and compared with other similar plant protein sources, brown rice is the second highest in BCAAs after quinoa.
+Cooked brown rice contains good amounts of protein and compared with other similar plant protein sources, brown rice is the second-highest in BCAAs after quinoa.
 Brown rice is deficient in the essential amino acid lysine.
 However, this can be easily made up in other places in the diet.
 Brown rice protein powder is another popular plant-based protein supplement, which results in muscle building.